jrkerns/pylinac/docs/source/cbct.rst

       * **Contrast definition**: The method used to calculate the contrast of the low contrast ROIs.
 See :ref:`contrast`.
       * **Low contrast detection threshold**: The threshold used to determine if a low contrast ROI was "seen".
 See :ref:`visibility`.
+      * **HU localization variance**: The minimum difference between the phantom mean and the air or Teflon HU values.
+Used for localization only.
+See :ref:`set_hu_variance`.

 .. _cbct-algorithm: